prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 When it comes to insuring you have a stable connection, you should definitely be using an Ethernet cable for gaming.

-## 3 Best Ethernet Cable Options for Gaming
+## 3 Best Ethernet Cables for Gaming

 <table>
 	<tr>